Morocco Mountain Medicine Expedition 19-25 Sept. 2015 – 15 CPD credits

 Accident simulation to put new skills into practice

 Final delegate cabaret at the mountain refuge – your chance to take the p*$s out of the teaching team!

 We issue the same comprehensive Medic course manual – currently 173 pages – on ALL Medic courses so there is a lot of “bonus” material in addition to what is specifically covered on any particular course syllabus.
 For example, there are extensive notes on diverse topics such as tropical medicine, expedition dentistry, diving medicine, swift water rescue and other topics that are not explicitly covered in Morocco.

 • Arrive Marrakesh airport 20.15 latest.Transfer to Imlil & Kasbah du Toubkal.

 • Relax on the roof tops – time to use the hamman (sauna)

 • Lectures, acclimatisation trek and practical teaching sessions en route

-• Longer acclimatisation trek and practical teaching sessions en route
+• Longer acclimatisation trek and practical teaching sessions

 • Trek to mountain refuge